 - Uses passive investing strategies to capture market returns minus a very small fee, rather than relying on active strategies that attempt to beat the market (but rarely do).

 Investing doesn’t have to be scary or complicated.
 You can start investing today with a brain-dead easy solution.
-These three robo-advisors have even sweetened their offer for Boomer & Echo readers:
+These four robo-advisors have even sweetened their offer for Boomer & Echo readers:

-Wealthsimple is offering Boomer & Echo readers their first $10,000 of investments with no management fees for one year.
-Sign-up by June 30, 2017 to add this offer to your account.
+- Wealthsimple is offering Boomer & Echo readers their first $10,000 of investments with no management fees for one year.
+Sign-up today to add this offer to your account.

 Finally, check out the Auto Invest calculator to compare the cost of all the robo-advisors for your particular situation to see which is the best fit for you.